ESE546-Team18/Golf-Swing-Classification-and-Root-Cause-Feedback/README.md

 ## Extract golf poses from videos using mmpose

-* For event detection and 2D pose extraction, download the dataset here (Penn SEAS account required): https://drive.google.com/drive/folders/1CaQZyJLej_T2Z3MWrpB7nAlSEEJstGGx?usp=sharing.
+* For event detection and 2D pose extraction, download the dataset (160x160 videos) here (Penn SEAS account required): https://drive.google.com/drive/folders/1CaQZyJLej_T2Z3MWrpB7nAlSEEJstGGx?usp=sharing.
 Remember to also read the README in the link.
 You should put the videos in `datafolder/0_square_videos/`.
 Then execute

   ```bash
   python golf_2d_pose_extraction.py